symfony/symfony-docs/components/mime.rst

 Adding a MIME Type Guesser
 ..........................

-You can write your own MIME type guesser by creating a class that implements :class:`Symfony\\Component\\Mime\\MimeTypeGuesserInterface`::
+You can add your own MIME type guesser by creating a class that implements :class:`Symfony\\Component\\Mime\\MimeTypeGuesserInterface`::

     namespace App;